plugin-org/hackathon-2022/README.md

 ## Bounties (for Participants who implements / leverages Plugin Oracle Service)
 PLI Token worth of 100 USD for all the participants.
 Get your [D'Cent](https://userguide.dcentwallet.com/biometric-wallet/setting-up) wallet && [XDCPay](ttps://chrome.google.com/webstore/detail/xdcpay/bocpokimicclpaiekenaeelehdjllofo/related?hl=en-GB) wallet installed immediately , after your registratoin.
+You will be competing for a total prize of 10,000 USD worth of XDC tokens.
+The hackathon event offers exciting business opportunities to all teams as they will have a chance to shine to their advantage before a jury of renowned experts.

 ### Sample Repository(How to setup one Dapp - Quickly)
 * [**Build a Weather Node dApp with Plugin Decentralized Oracle **](https://github.com/GoPlugin/plugin-weather-node-adapter)